Trump orders expulsion of dozens of Russian diplomats, closure of consulate in Seattle

 Trump previously joined British Prime Minister Theresa May and the leaders of France and Germany in condemning the poisoning.

-"It is an assault on U.K. sovereignty and any such use by a state party is a clear violation of the Chemical Weapons Convention and a breach of international law.
+"It is an assault on UK sovereignty and any such use by a state party is a clear violation of the Chemical Weapons Convention and a breach of international law.
 It threatens the security of us all,” they said in a joint statement.

 They also wrote “there is no plausible alternative explanation” for the attack and that the Kremlin’s failure to respond to a legitimate request for an explanation “further underlines its responsibility."